4.30 Normalcy for Children and Youth in Out of Home Care

 The independent living specialist:

-2. Submits documents to the central office Chafee program administrator for approval.
+2. Submits the documents to the central office Chafee program administrator for approval.

 Footnotes